 MAKING INVESTMENTS WORK: POLICY BRIEFS

 Download abridged versions of papers presented at a policy forum, "Making Investments Work: Paradigms, Patterns, Prospects" which was held on 24 November 2016, Balay Kalinaw, University of the Philippines Diliman.
-Visit the webpage for the policy brief, a PDF which includes the following:

 - Program Leader: Dr. Antoinette Raquiza